by Richard Keyt, Arizona LLC attorney

 Statutory Requirement to Amend Articles of Organization

-4. A manager-managed company has a change in the members who own a 20% or greater interest in the capital or profits interest of the company.
-The Articles of Organization must be amended if:
+2. a manager-managed limited liability company has a change in managers or a change in members owning twenty percent or greater interest in the capital or profits of the company.

 If any of the situations described above occurs, the company is required by Arizona law to file an amendment to the Articles of Organization with the ACC.